leejoonli/code-every-day/log.md

 ## Thoughts

 Adding an image background is a bit annoying since there's no background image CSS property in React Native.

+# Day 76 (4/19/2022)

+## Personal project

+Worked on a personal project.
+Finalized application and deployed to Expo servers.

+## Thoughts

+Adding fonts in React Native is really a process I don't want to go through and the fonts available to Andriod is absolutely minimal.